 Statistical methods

-Analysis by SPSS20.0 software, measurement data described in (± SD), two t-test; count data expressed in (%) and χ2 Test; P < 0.05 was considered as significant.
+Analysis by SPSS20.0 software, measurement data described in (± SD), two t-test; count data expressed in (%) and χ2 test; P < 0.05 was considered as significant.

 RESULTS

-General Information
+General information

-Compared with the age and comprehensive school score of the experimental group and the control group, the difference was not statistically significant (P > 0.05).
-See Table 1.
+Compared with the age and comprehensive school score of the experimental group and the control group, the difference was not statistically significant (P > 0.05; Table 1).

 Operation skills

-In comparison between the two groups, the observation group was higher than the control group, and the difference was statistically significant (P < 0.05).
-See Table 2.
+In comparison between the two groups, the observation group was higher than the control group, and the difference was statistically significant (P < 0.05; Table 2).

 Theoretical knowledge achievement

-In comparison between the two groups, the theoretical knowledge score of the observation group was higher than that of the control group, and the difference was statistically significant (P < 0.05).
-See Table 3.
+In comparison between the two groups, the theoretical knowledge score of the observation group was higher than that of the control group, and the difference was statistically significant (P < 0.05; Table 3).

 Nursing student satisfaction

-In comparison between the two groups, the proportion of total satisfaction in the observation group was higher than that in the control group, and the difference was statistically significant (P < 0.05).
-See Table 4.
+In comparison between the two groups, the proportion of total satisfaction in the observation group was higher than that in the control group, and the difference was statistically significant (P < 0.05; Table 4).

 Results of the learning efficacy questionnaire survey

-In the comparison between the two groups, the results of the observation group were low (P < 0.05).
-See Table 5.
+In the comparison between the two groups, the results of the observation group were low (P < 0.05; Table 5).

 Teaching effect

-By comparison between the two groups, the proportion of the number of thinking ability, subjective initiative and theoretical knowledge in the observation group was higher than that of the control group, and the difference was statistically significant (P < 0.05).
-See Table 6.
+By comparison between the two groups, the proportion of the number of thinking ability, subjective initiative and theoretical knowledge in the observation group was higher than that of the control group, and the difference was statistically significant (P < 0.05; Table 6).

 DISCUSSION